-Machu Picchu is by far the best known Inca site of them all and once of the best known tourist destinations in the world.
-In 1983 Machu Picchu was declared as a UNESCO World Heritage Site and in 2007 it was voted to be one of the New Seven Wonders of the World.
+Machu Picchu is definitely the most famous of Peru’s various Inca sites, and is also one of the most famous tourist destinations in the world.
+In 1983 Machu Picchu was declared a UNESCO World Heritage Site, and in 2007 it was voted to be one of the New Seven Wonders of the World.

-In 1911 an American Explorer by the name of Hiram Bingham visited Peru in search of the final city of the Incas, Vilcabamba.
-With the aid of the prefect of Cusco he spent many months exploring and catloguing Inca sites in the area until one day he was led to Machu Picchu by a local farmer who lived in the valley below and was using the terraces to grow his crops.
+In 1911, an American explorer by the name of Hiram Bingham visited Peru in search of the final city of the Incas, Vilcabamba.
+With the aid of the prefect of Cusco, he spent many months exploring and cataloging Inca sites in the area, until one day he was led to Machu Picchu by a local farmer who lived in the valley below and was using the terraces to grow his crops.

-Hiram Bingham was certainly not the first person to visit Machu Picchu although this is the popular myth.
-The farmers who lived in the valley obviously knew of it's existence prior to his visit and it is likely that other western explorers had also visited the site during the 19th century.
-Hiram Bingham received his fame because he was the first person to realise the significance of the discovery and to make it known to the world.
+Hiram Bingham was not the first person to visit Machu Picchu, although this is a popular belief.
+The farmers who lived in the valley knew of its existence, and it is likely that other western explorers had also visited the site during the 19th century.
+However, Hiram Bingham received his fame because he was the first person to realise the significance of his discovery, and to make it known to the rest of the world.

 The Intihuatana is a large, carved rock that was used by the Inca for ceremonial purposes.
-Perfectly aligned with the sun its shadow marks various points throughout the year with pin point accuracy.
-In 2000 the Intihuatana was damaged during the filming of a beer commercial when a crane fell and cracked off a small piece of the rock.
+Perfectly aligned with the sun, its shadow marks various points throughout the year with pin-point accuracy.
+For example, it was used to calculate when to celebrate Inti Raymi, the winter solstice, and one of the most important celebrations for the Inca Empire.
+Unfortunately during the filming of a beer commercial in the year 2000, the Intihuatana was irreparably damaged when a crane fell and cracked off a small piece of the rock.

 The Temple of the Three Windows